Kroc/v80/bin/wla-dx/README.txt

       start $150
       ...

+8. If you want to change the order in which the linker writes the sections to output:

+      [sectionwriteorder]
+      OVERWRITE
+      FORCE
+      FREE
+      SEMISUPERFREE
+      SEMISUBFREE
+      SEMIFREE
+      SUPERFREE

+9. If you want to change the order in which the linker writes the RAM sections to output:

+      [ramsectionwriteorder]
+      FREE
+      FORCE
+      SEMISUBFREE
+      SEMIFREE

+Note that you have to specify all the section types here.

 If flag "v" is used, WLALINK displays information about ROM file after a succesful linking.

+If flag "R" is used the file paths inside the link file are relative to the directory where the link file is, not relative to current working directory.

 If flag "nS" is used, WLALINK doesn’t sort the sections at all, so they are placed in the output in their order of appearance.